muhammetakkurt/laravel-pest-example/README.md

 ```

 ### Commit
-"Run Git hooks" checkbox will has been appeared in the "Before commit" area.
+"Run Git hooks" checkbox will have been appeared in the "Before commit" area.

 <img width="851" alt="Screen Shot 2023-01-07 at 08 41 19" src="https://user-images.githubusercontent.com/4670039/211133153-ad3b7c5b-f631-4a7b-a43b-cb5727cfb1e9.png">